Lee Byung-hun: 2010–2017: Acclaim and Hollywood roles

-Acclaim and Hollywood roles

-Lee received acclaim for his portrayal of dual roles in the lavish period drama Masquerade.
+Lee was praised for his portrayal of dual roles in the lavish period drama Masquerade.
 The film was a box office hit, becoming the 7th film in Korean history to surpass 10 million admissions.
 Lee won Best Actor at the Grand Bell Awards for his performance.
 On June 23, 2012, Lee, along with Ahn Sung-ki, became the first Korean actors to leave their hand and foot prints on the forecourt of Grauman's Chinese Theatre in Hollywood, Los Angeles.
 He was recognized as an emerging star in Hollywood for his role of Storm Shadow in G.I.
 Joe: The Rise of Cobra, and its sequel, G.I.
 Joe: Retaliation.

 In 2013, Lee reprised his role as Storm Shadow in G.I.
 Joe: Retaliation.
-He then co-starred in the American film RED 2, the sequel to the 2010 action-comedy hit RED, alongside Bruce Willis, Catherine Zeta-Jones, Helen Mirren, and John Malkovich.
+He then co-starred in the American film Red 2, the sequel to the 2010 action-comedy hit Red, alongside Bruce Willis, Catherine Zeta-Jones, Helen Mirren and John Malkovich.

 Following his sex-chat scandal, Lee returned with the martial arts film Memories of the Sword in 2015.
 The film was shot in late 2013 and scheduled for release in 2014, but was postponed due to Lee's scandal.
-He received praise for his scene-stealing role as a young and ambitious warrior with a lowly status, but the film failed to do well and was criticized for its messy plot.
+He received praise for his "scene-stealing" role as a young and ambitious warrior with a lowly status, but the film failed to do well and was criticized for its plot.
 The same year, Lee played a T-1000 in Terminator Genisys opposite Arnold Schwarzenegger.
 He then starred in Woo Min-ho's political crime thriller Inside Men, which became the top grossing R-rated movie of all-time at the Korean Box Office.
-Touted as the "star" of the film, Lee received critical acclaim and swept Best Actor awards at various film awards ceremonies.
+Touted as the "star" of the film, Lee won Best Actor awards at various film awards ceremonies.

 In 2016, Lee featured in the American crime thriller Misconduct.
-On February 28, 2016, Lee attended the 88th Academy Awards and presented the "Best Foreign Language Film" award with actress Sofia Vergara.
+On February 28, 2016, Lee attended the 88th Academy Awards and presented the Best Foreign Language Film award with actress Sofia Vergara.
 He was the first Korean actor to present an award at the Oscars.
 The same year, Lee co-starred as knife-wielding gunslinger Billy Rocks in The Magnificent Seven with Denzel Washington, Chris Pratt, and Ethan Hawke.

 Returning to Korea, Lee starred in the crime thriller Master, followed by mystery drama Single Rider.

-In March 2017, Lee signed on with major Hollywood agency United Talent Agency.
+In March 2017, Lee signed with major Hollywood agency United Talent Agency.
 He was cast in the Hollywood action film Radiance.
 The film is directed by Patrick Lussier, who worked with Lee in Terminator Genisys.
 Lee then starred in historical epic The Fortress, and comedy-drama film Keys to the Heart.